 In the Garden she noted the Showy-Lady’s-slippers in bloom on June 21, tying 1936 for a late bloom date, only exceeded by 1945 when they bloomed on June 28.
 She planted another 300 Interrupted Ferns (Osmunda claytoniana) in the new Fern Glen and July 8th was so cold she had to start a fire in office stove.

-In the Friends’ Newsletter (Vol. 6 No. 4, October 1958), Editor Martha Crone wrote about the Walking Fern (Camptosorus rhizophyllus), White Cedar (Thuja occidentalis), Fall leaf color, the clearing and planting of the Upland Garden, the value of wilderness spots like the Wildflower Garden and Fall birds.
+In the autumn newsletter (Vol. 6 No. 4, October 1958), Martha Crone wrote about the Walking Fern (Camptosorus rhizophyllus), White Cedar (Thuja occidentalis), fall leaf color, the clearing and planting of the Upland Garden, the value of wilderness spots like the Wildflower Garden and fall birds.
 Since she was retiring as Curator at the end of the year, she summarized her planting work of recent years in the Garden:

 More specimens of those already established are added regularly, since mass plantings add greatly to the attractiveness of the garden.
 In the last twelve years 38,650 plants have been set out. [in her report to the Park Board after the end of the year she listed 40,999 (2)]